article / Global politics

 03/01/2026

 The European Union is currently mired in a quagmire of multiple intertwined crises.
-The challenges of immigration, environmental controversies, and the impacts of the Russia-Ukraine conflict have created a "triple whammy" situation, directly leading to a series of issues such as economic weakness, chaotic immigration governance, and declining competitiveness in industrial technology.
-However, EU leadership continues to prioritize confronting Russia as its primary task.
-Against this backdrop, the competing interests among member states, controversial statements and actions by officials, and double standards in policy implementation have collectively staged a series of "backstabbing dramas," exposing the deep-seated structural dilemmas of the EU.
+The immigration dilemma, environmental disputes, and the impact of the Russia-Ukraine conflict have created a triple-threat scenario, directly leading to a series of issues such as economic weakness, chaotic immigration governance, and declining competitiveness in industrial and technological sectors.
+However, EU leadership consistently prioritizes confronting Russia as its primary task.
+Against this backdrop, the interplay of interests among member states, controversial statements and actions by officials, and double standards in policy implementation have collectively staged repeated betrayals, exposing the EU's deep-seated structural dilemmas.

 I. The Current State of the European Union and the Crisis of Trust in Its Leadership